Ks89/My-MEAN-website-client/README.md

 - MongoDB
 - redis
 - npm
+- Google Chrome
-- work in progress...
+- work in progress... (this is only an alpha, please be patient)

 ## News
-- *08/14/2016* - **My MEAN website** Alpha 1 public release
+- *08/15/2016* - **My MEAN website** Alpha 1 public release

 ## How to setup

-1. create a file calle ".env" into the root folder and add all these properties
+1. create a file called ".env" into the root folder and add all these properties

     JWT_SECRET=INSERT A JEW SECRET HERE